Dictionary » Adjective Words » Absolute – Meaning-Definition-Synonyms-Antonyms

 1. What does Absolute mean in simple words?

-It means something complete, total, or unconditional.
+It means something complete, total, or unconditional, with no restrictions or conditions.

-2. Is Absolute the same as total?
+2. Is Absolute the same as complete?

-3. Can Absolute describe people?
+3. Can Absolute describe facts?

-4. Is it formal or informal?
+4. Is Absolute formal or informal?

 5. What is the opposite of Absolute?